Energy Cascade and Damping in Fast-Mode Compressible Turbulence: Results and Discussion

+where $C$ is a dimensionless constant to be determined from the simulations, L is the minimum injection scale.

-According the truncation scale, we further determine the constant $C$ in Equation \ref{eq_cascade} by equaling $\tau_{cas}^{-1}$ with $\Gamma$, which yields $C=2/3$.
-By incorporating the TTD damping rate into the turbulence energy balance equation \cite{petrosian2006damping}, we could derive a theoretical turbulence spectrum equation (see supplementary materials for details):
+By incorporating the TTD damping rate $\Gamma(k,\theta)$ into the steady-state turbulence energy balance equation \citep{petrosian2006damping}, we obtain the angular-dependent turbulence spectrum (see Appendix \ref{appendix_theory} for details):

-The resulting theoretical 2D-PSD is shown in Fig. \ref{fig2}(c) and shows well agreement with the PIC simulations (Fig. \ref{fig2}(b)).
+The resulting theoretical angular-dependent spectrum is shown in Figure \ref{fig2}(d) and exhibits agreement with the PIC results in Figures \ref{fig2}(b) and \ref{fig2}(c).
+According to Equation \ref{eq_theory}, the cascade truncation scale $k_{\mathrm{tr}}(\theta)$ can be determined by equating the cascade rate with the damping rate,

+Combining this relation with the truncation scales measured from our 2D PIC simulations (Figures \ref{fig2}(b) and \ref{fig2}(c)), we determine $C \approx 1.1$ in Equation \ref{eq_cascade}.

+As shown in Figure \ref{fig3}(b), the PSD flattens when $kd_i > 0.2$.
+This phenomenon can be attributed to the limited ability of low–spatial-resolution simulations to resolve ion-scale dissipation processes and stronger thermal noise.
+The flattened region likely obscures the truncation scale of the energy cascade.
+To address this, we performed higher–spatial-resolution simulations (see Table \ref{tab:comparison}), increasing the grid resolution to $0.125d_i$.
+The high-resolution results are broadly consistent with those of the low-resolution PIC simulation.
+In the one-dimensional PSD, the truncated features of the energy cascade are clearly visible, as the spectral slope steepens from $k^{-1.7}$ to $k^{-2.45}$ at $kd_i \approx 0.12$.

-Under the realistic mass ratio ($m_\mathrm{p}/m_\mathrm{e}=1836$), quasi-perpendicularly propagating fast-mode will exhibit the strongest damping, with peak damping occurring at a propagation angle of $\theta \approx {86}{^\circ}$.
-This results in a pronounced power damping along the quasi-perpendicular direction in the 2D-PSD.
-The 1D-PSD reveals that the parallel spectral index along the magnetic field remains close to $-1.5$, consistent with theoretical predictions in the absence of damping.
-In contrast, the perpendicular spectrum becomes steeper.
+Under the realistic mass ratio ($ m_\mathrm{p} / m_\mathrm{e} = 1836 $), quasi-perpendicularly propagating fast modes experience the strongest transit-time damping, with the peak damping rate occurring at a propagation angle of $ \theta \approx 86^{\circ} $.
+In the 2D-PSD, this manifests as a pronounced suppression of power along the quasi-perpendicular direction, while quasi-parallel regions retain their power across a broad inertial range.
+The corresponding 1D-PSD from Equation \ref{eq_theory} reveals that the parallel spectrum maintains a spectral index close to $-1.5$, consistent with theoretical predictions for an undamped cascade.
+In contrast, the perpendicular spectrum slightly steepens.
 Our study provide direct evidence for the dominant role played by collisionless damping in truncating the cascade of fast modes, and angle-dependent modulation of compressible turbulence.

-Now we consider the energy source for particle heating.
-Based on a combined analysis of second- and fourth-order structure functions, we compute the kurtosis distribution for the turbulent velocity field ($\left<\Delta v^4\right>/\left<\Delta v^2\right>^2$) and magnetic field ($\left<\Delta B^4\right>/\left<\Delta B^2\right>^2$), where $\Delta B = B(\mathrm{\mathbf{r}+\mathbf{\Delta r}})-B(\mathrm{\mathbf{r}})$.
-Regions with high kurtosis values (kurtosis $>3$) correspond to intermittent, e.g., jump-like structures.
-For 2D PIC simulation, the intermittent regions occupy less than 17\% of the total simulation volume for velocity and less than 15\% for magnetic field, indicating that the dominant mechanism of cross-scale energy transfer is a continuous cascade rather than the intermittency.